metafates/mangal/README.md

 ```

 ## Custom scrapers

+TLDR; To browse and install a custom scraper from [mangal-scrapers repository](https://github.com/metafates/mangal-scrapers) run

+    mangal install

 Mangal has a Lua5.1 VM built-in + some useful libraries, such as headless chrome, http client, html parser and so on...